Land transportation in private A/C vehicle

 Government taxes and service charge

 Drinks, tips and personal expenses

 Other services that mentioned on "Services included"

 Upon arrival at the airport, you will be picked up and transfer to your hotel.

-Free time to discover this bustling city by your own.
+Free time to discover this bustling city on your own.

 Breakfast.
 We will visit Phitsanulok Chapel & Wat Phra Sri Ratana Mahathat, where the statue known as Buddha Phra Buddha Chinnarat is located.
 We will continue visiting Sukhothai, the ancient capital of Thailand from the 13th century.
 It is one of the most important historical relics in Asia, recognized by UNESCO.
 Then, we will visit the temple of Wat Sri Chum and the ancient city of Sri Satchanalai.
 We will go to Lampang.

 We will spend the night in Lampang.